-A FUNDAMENTAL AMBIGUITY IN THE CARTESIAN THEORY OF IDEAS: DESCARTES AND LEIBNIZ ON INTELLECTUAL APPREHENSION graciela@stanford.edu
+A FUNDAMENTAL AMBIGUITY IN THE CARTESIAN THEORY OF IDEAS: DESCARTES AND LEIBNIZ ON INTELLECTUAL APPREHENSION1 gdepierr@indiana.edu

-GRACIELA DE PIERRIS1
+GRACIELA DE PIERRIS

-Department of Philosophy Stanford University STANFORD CA 94305-2155 USA
+Department of Philosophy Stanford University STANFORD CA 94305-2155 U.S.A.

 Abstract: Traditionally the modern theory of ideas has been discussed primarily in reference to its alleged introduction of a veil of mental items between the mind and the world, which leads, through the empiricists, to radical skepticism about the existence of an external world.
 Here I propose to emphasize an entirely different aspect of the Cartesian theory of ideas which, in my view, is more fundamental in opening the empiricist path that leads to Hume's radical skepticism.
-I argue that what I call the "phenomenological presentation" model of ultimate justification is rooted in a fundamental ambiguity between sensible and intellectual apprehension insinuated by Descartes's view of "clear and distinct" ideas together with his emphasis on the priority of intuition over logical inference.
+I argue that what I call the 'phenomenological presentation' model of ultimate justification is rooted in a fundamental ambiguity between sensible and intellectual apprehension insinuated by Descartes's view of "clear and distinct" ideas together with his emphasis on the priority of intuition over logical inference.
 Sensible apprehension relies on immediate acquaintance with items phenomenologically and ostensively present before the mind as given particulars.
-The phenomenological presentation model takes its clues from sensible apprehension, although the items present before the mind might themselves be either ideas of the understanding, images of the imagination, sensory impressions, or material external objects.
-Intellectual apprehension, by contrast, as I illustrate with Leibniz's model of our knowledge of concepts and truths of reason, consists in the discursive, non-ostensive
+The phenomenological presentation model takes its clues from